CVI-SZU/CCAM/README.md

 |   └── train_test_split.txt
 ```

-You will need to download the images (JPEG format) in ILSVRC2012 dataset at [here](https://image-net.org/challenges/LSVRC/2012/).
+You will need to download the images (JPEG format) in ILSVRC2012 dataset from [here](https://image-net.org/challenges/LSVRC/2012/).
 Make sure your ```data/ILSVRC2012``` folder is structured as follows:

 ### ILSVRC2012